Health communication: Research

-The efforts and effects of health messages and communication are often counter affected by alcohol and tobacco commercials.
-The advertisement for these items is often made to be glamorous and will contradict what was said in the health campaign.
-This can lead to the efforts of the health communication seem to be pointless.

 Training

 Health communication professionals are specifically trained in methods and strategies for effective communication of public health messages, with qualifications in research, strategic development, and evaluating effectiveness.
 Health communication is taught in master's and doctoral programs.
 The Coalition for Health Communication maintains a list of such programs.

+The International Association for Communication in Healthcare (EACH) is a global organization aimed at improving the health communication sector between practitioners and patients.
+One major program EACH offers is "tEACH". tEACH is a specific subgroup focused on aiding teachers across the globe with tools and resources for promoting proper healthcare communication.
+The program consists of training modules, organized conferences, as well as project support.

 Scholars and practitioners in health communication are often trained in disciplines such as communication studies, sociology, psychology, public health, or medicine and then focus within their field on either health or communication.
 Practitioners are pragmatic and draw from social-scientific scholarship, theories from the humanities, and professional fields such as education, management, law and marketing (Maibach 2008).
 Professionals trained in health communication encounter a wide range of employment opportunities spanning between the public, private, and volunteer sectors and have the opportunity for a large amount of career mobility.
 Examples of jobs in each of these categories include federal, state, and local health departments in the public sector, Pharmaceutical companies and large corporations in the private sector, and various non-profit organizations such as the American Cancer Society and the American Heart Association in the volunteer sector.